Ashford, Folkestone & Romney Marsh

 • Docker Bar 96 Sandgate High Street Sandgate CT20 3BY

 Taproom of the Docker Brewery which opened on Tuesday 18 July 2023.
-It has taken over the Inn Doors micropub premises which recently closed.
+It has taken over the premises from the Inn Doors Micropub.

-The Docker Bar has been thoroughly remodelled and there is a line of taps dispensing Docker keg beers and one live beer from Hopfuzz.
+The Docker Bar has been thoroughly remodelled and there is a line of taps dispensing Docker keg beers.
+The availability of cask beer is sporadic.

 • Shadoxhurst